ibarwick/bdr_demo_ansible/README.md

 ================

-This repository contains a set of Ansible playbooks to easily create a simple BDR test set-up with two or more nodes running on localhost.
+This repository contains a set of Ansible playbooks to easily create a simple BDR or UDR test set-up with two or more nodes running on localhost.